A vacuum cleaner suck up dirt and dust from carpets.

 As the new air enters the cleaner it carries the dust and dirt with it.

-The dust and dirt are trapped inside the cleaner.
+The dust and dirt are trapped in a container inside the cleaner.

 Before there were vacuum cleaners, people took their carpets and rugs outside to beat the dust out of them with a carpet beater.
 Floors were swept with brooms and scrubbed, by hand with brushes, soap and water.